-Hebrews 13:22 "Brothers and sisters, I urge you to bear with my word of exhortation, for in fact I have written to you quite briefly" (NIV) Paul asks the saints to humbly and meekly accept his teachings and correction.
-His reference to "brief," may refer to his short, personalized note from verses 22-25.
-It does not fit his long theological treatise of thirteen chapters.
+Heb 13:22 (NIV).
+"Brothers and sisters, I urge you to bear with my word of exhortation, for in fact I have written to you quite briefly."
+Paul asks the Saints to humbly and meekly accept his teachings and correction.
+His use of "brief" may refer to his short, personalized note from verses 22-25.
+It does not fit his thirteen-chapter theological treatise.

-Hebrews 13:23-25 "Timothy has been released.
-If he arrives soon, I will come with him to see you . . .
+Heb 13:23-25 (NIV).
+"Timothy has been released.
+If he arrives soon, I will come with him to see you....
 Those from Italy send you their greetings.
-Grace be with you all" (NIV) Timothy may have been imprisoned or possibly released from his mission or church responsibilities.
-Paul hopes for the two of them to travel together to visit the Hebrew saints.
-The greeting from the Italian saints suggests the author is in prison, which is consistent with the historical sources that reported Paul wrote the letter from his Roman imprisonment.
-The last words are often typeset in a different script, are not part of the Epistle, were added by later copyist, and are often inaccurate.
+Grace be with you all."
+Timothy may have been imprisoned or possibly released from his mission or Church responsibilities.
+Paul hopes for the two of them to travel together to visit the Hebrew Saints.
+The greeting from the Italian Saints suggests the author is in prison, which is consistent with the historical sources that reported Paul wrote the letter during his Roman imprisonment.
+The last words are often typeset in a different script, are not part of the epistle, were added by later copyist, and are often inaccurate.